 The Discharger shall arrange all reported data in a tabular format and summarize data to clearly illustrate whether the Facility is operating in compliance with effluent limitations.
 The Discharger is not required to duplicate the submittal of data entered in a tabular format within CIWQS.
 When electronic submittal of data is required and CIWQS does not provide for entry into a tabular format, the Discharger shall electronically submit the data in a tabular format as an attachment.

 7.2.4.
 Monitoring Periods.
 Monitoring periods for all required monitoring shall be as set forth below unless otherwise specified:

 Sampling Frequency Monitoring Period Begins On Monitoring Period Continuous/D Order effective date All times Continuous/1H Order effective date Measured continuously or, if infeasible, at least every hour 1/Hour Order effective date Every hour on the hour 1/Day Order effective date Any 24-hour period that reasonably represents a calendar day for sampling purposes (e.g., beginning at midnight and continuing through 11:59 p.m.)
-1/Week 2/Week First Sunday following or on Order effective date 1/Month First day of calendar month following or on Order effective date First day of calendar month through last day of calendar month 1/Quarter Closest January 1, April 1, July 1, or October 1 before or after Order effective date ^[1] January 1 through March 31 April 1 through June 30 July 1 through September 30 October 1 through December 31 1/Year Closest January 1 before or after Order effective date ^[1] January 1 through December 31 2/Year Closest January 1 or July 1 before or after Order effective date ^[1] January 1 through June 30 July 1 through December 31 Once Order effective date Once during the term of the Order within 12 months prior to applying for permit reissuance
+1/Week 2/Week 3/Week First Sunday following or on Order effective date Sunday through Saturday 1/Month First day of calendar month following or on Order effective date ^[2] First day of calendar month through last day of calendar month 1/Quarter Closest January 1, April 1, July 1, or October 1 before or after Order effective date ^[1] January 1 through March 31 April 1 through June 30 July 1 through September 30 October 1 through December 31 1/Year Closest January 1 before or after Order effective date [1] January 1 through December 31 2/Year Closest January 1 or July 1 before or after Order effective date ^[1] January 1 through June 30 July 1 through December 31 Each Discharge Event As soon as possible after Discharger becomes aware of the event Any time when sampling can characterize the discharge event